Xeno333/1042/docs/dev.md

-# Chiseling API (WIP)
+# Chiseling API (WIP **DO NOT USE YET**)

 The chisel is used to create some complex nodes, *like oven or molds*, from more basic one, *like stone or rocks*.
-Nodes that are chiselable use a table field `_1042_chisel_data` in their node definition.
+Nodes that are chiselable use a table field `_1042_chisel_data` in their node definition. **WARNING:** This **WILL** be moved back to the multi select form where the mod that introduces a new item will have to register an option for the chiseled outcome, the shift to the inital node def is a short-cut in WIP state to fix other things in a clean enviorment.

 #### `_1042_chisel_data` format: